 The SPG9000 has an SNMP agent for system monitoring with traditional management systems.
 SNMP version 3 is used for security, and the agent supports objects for system and reference status and Trap messages for event notifications.

 The ECO8000 electronic changeover unit works with a primary + backup pair of SPG9000 units to serve as a highly-reliable redundant system.
 It utilizes electronic fast switches for near glitch-less sync source switching, minimizing disruption in operation.
 Dual hot-swappable power supplies ensure continuous availability of reference signals, and signals are passed even when the unit is powered off.

-The ECO8000 provides up to nine user-configurable BNC channels and four LTC channels.
+The ECO8000 provides nine user-configurable BNC channels and four LTC channels.
 Each channel consists of primary and backup inputs, and an output.
-The base configuration has three 50 MHz electronic fast switch channels with options for six more 50 MHz electronic fast switch channels (opt.
-REF) or 3 GHz relay switch channels (opt.
-HREF) in groups of three channels each, plus four optional LTC channels (opt.
-LTC).
+The system includes six 50 MHz electronic fast switch channels, three 3 GHz relay switch channels, and four LTC channels.
 The 50 MHz electronic fast switch channels support black burst, HD tri-level sync, AES/DARS, and word clock signals.
 The 3 GHz relay switch channels support SD/HD/3G-SDI signals as well as most analog reference signals.